spencer-hanson/CSCI3010-Project/checkpoint_documents/Homework5.md

     - fold_right
     - compare
     - lt, gt, gte, lte, eq, neq

-Will need to write scripts in ICS for each subclass implementation
-    - CaseInsensitiveDict
-    - PrefixInsensitiveDict
-    - SuffixInsensitiveDict
-    - FunctionalInsensitiveDict
-    - FunctionDictPlus
-    - FunctionallyOrderedDictPlus
-    - TwoWayDictPlus
+- Implementation of the following subclasses (with examples)
     - HookedDictPlus
     - OneWayDictPlus
     - SerializableDictPlus
     - ImmutableDictPlus
     - UniqueDictPlus
+    - FunctionallyOrderedDictPlus
+    - TwoWayDictPlus

 ##  What was actually accomplished
-Everything, with some minor hiccups:
-- Test Image Editor suite can't run on travis, since you can't install tkinter on their workers without paying (it's a gui library)
+Everything

 ## What is planned for the next deadline
 Nothing!
 Finished all requirements in preparation for finals.